Key Takeaways

 Separating the Condition from Moral Character

-When discussing whether someone with ASPD can be a “good person,” we must first acknowledge that goodness isn’t solely determined by natural emotional responses but also by choices and actions.
+When discussing whether someone with ASPD can be a “good person,” we must first acknowledge that goodness is determined by choices and actions, not emotional responses alone.

 Many individuals with ASPD recognize the advantages of following social rules even when they don’t experience the emotional underpinnings that typically motivate such behavior.
 They may choose to act in ways that benefit others based on rational calculation, personal codes, or learned values rather than emotional empathy.